timstokman/sort/README.md

 **Also see:**
 A new and improved version of SORT with a Deep Association Metric implemented in tensorflow is available at [https://github.com/nwojke/deep_sort](https://github.com/nwojke/deep_sort) .

+This fork packages the SORT algorithm as a pip package (simple-online-realtime-tracking).

 ### License

 SORT is released under the GPL License (refer to the LICENSE file for details) to promote the open use of the tracker and future improvements.
 If you require a permissive license contact Alex (alex@bewley.ai).